degi/wanulcas/docs/background.md

 the Stella environment it is relatively easy to modify or add modules or relationships.

-Models can be of value (\'validated\' in the original sense of the word) if a) they adequately reflect the major assumptions one would like to make about component processes, if b) they operate smoothly in the parameter range where one would like to use them, and/or if c) their
+Models can be of value ('validated' in the original sense of the word) if a) they adequately reflect the major assumptions one would like to make about component processes, if b) they operate smoothly in the parameter range where one would like to use them, and/or if c) their